rx-angular/rx-angular/libs/template/README.md

 @rx-angular/template is a comprehensive toolset for fully reactive rendering in Angular.
 It leverages the latest Browser APIs to maximize the rendering performance of your angular application.
-The functionalities are provided by structural directives, pipes, RxJS operators or imperative functions for managing rendering.
+The functionalities are provided by structural directives, pipes, RxJS operators, or imperative functions to manage the rendering in Angular.

 ![template logo](https://raw.githubusercontent.com/BioPhoton/rx-angular/master/libs/template/images/template_logo.png)